What is the BC Marine Trails Network, and who is it for?

 A large number of the campsites are situated on Crown lands and might be designated as Marine Trail Recreation Sites.
 These do not currently require a fee.
 Some provincial, federal, and regional park sites may require a small fee, as will some sites on First Nations' lands and other privately-owned commercial campsites.
 For information regarding backcountry camping and fees in BC Parks please visit here.

-Will the establishment of the BC Marine Trails Network restrict paddlers to BCMTN sites?
+Will the establishment of the BC Marine Trails Network restrict paddlers to BCMT sites?

 When will the Network be finished?

 New sections of the trails network will be made public when they are sufficiently ready.
 Due to the massive scope of the Marine Trails initiative, we anticipate it will be several years in the making.
-Even the three trails opened in 2011 and 2015 are works in progress, as new campsites, launch points, and commercial sites are still being added and descriptions amended.
-Supporters will receive our Newsletters and so can keep abreast of our trail announcements.
+Please visit our 'Using the Trails' section on our website to read about existing trails.
+Many paddlers also use our map to plan their trips.

 I'd like to help.
 What can I do?